msulley142/Semester_Project/Docs/README.md

 # Calibration
-Calibration is a personal growth and accountablity tracker designed for indivisuals who who struggle to build better habits, break bad ones and develop new skills.
-With this web application, users will can visually track thier skill growth and habit progress overtime.
-The Ultimate goal of Calibration is to build a supportive community where people can grow, learn, and best version of themselves.
+Calibration is a personal growth and accountability tracker designed for individuals who struggle to build better habits, break bad ones,and develop new skills.
+With this web application, users can visually track their skill growth and habit progress over time.The ultimate goal of Calibration is to build a supportive community where people can grow, learn, and become the best version of themselves.

 ## Software Requirments